 Cautions

+The Pulse Oximeter is intended only as an adjunct in patient assessment.
+It must be used in conjunction with other methods of assessing clinical signs and symptoms.

+Consult a healthcare professional if SpO₂ falls below 94% or pulse rate exceeds 120 BPM persistently.

 Keep the operating environment free of dust, vibrations, corrosive, or flammable materials, and extremes of temperature and humidity.

 Do not operate the unit, if it is damp or wet because of condensation or spills.
 Avoid using the equipment immediately after moving it from a cold environment to a warm, humid location.